wentout/mnemonica/TypeScript.md

 And seems there is no way to make the other 99% cause of TypeScript limitations.
 Therefore `tsdefine` method is extremely hard to passthrough without types.
 And if you are TypeScript developer, emm... **Please Help Me!**

-The other way is `tsdefine` instead of `.define` provides the same typechecks as you can do with **(default)** way.
+The other way is `tsdefine` instead of `define` provides the same typechecks as you can do with **(default)** way.
 And you would need to annotate a lot of other things instead of annotating the results.
-There where `.define` is just a way to go as you wish and as you go, `tsdefine` enforces you to make a lot of hard stuff.
+There where `define` is just a way to go as you wish and as you go, `tsdefine` enforces you to make a lot of hard stuff.

 Moreover, if the default way would win, the support of `tsdefine` might be excluded from library, as it would be not so necessary anymore, though we think to leave it for backward compatibility.